herotechcourse/kotlin-lotto-precourse/README.md

     - [x] Duplicate numbers are entered
     - [x] Numbers outside the range of 1 to 45 are entered
   - Bonus Number
-    - [ ] Non-numeric characters are used
+    - [x] Non-numeric characters are used
-    - [ ] The input is not exactly one number
+    - [x] The number is not within the range of 1 to 45
-    - [ ] The number is not within the range of 1 to 45
+    - [x] Bonus number is not duplicate with winning numbers

 ### 2. Output
   - Purchased Lotto Numbers